Historic Environment FAQs

 Once an application is validated, you should allow at least eight weeks.

-If the building is Grade I or Grade II*, a longer period should be allowed in order for the local planning authority to undertake additional consultations required for these buildings.
-Historic England offers a pre-application advice service which is particularly recommended ahead of applications involving Grade I or II* buildings.
+If the building is Grade I (Grade 1) or Grade II* (Grade 2-star), a longer period should be allowed in order for the local planning authority to undertake additional consultations required for these buildings.
+Historic England offers a pre-application advice service which is particularly recommended ahead of applications involving Grade 1 or 2-star buildings.

 I am buying a listed property and works have been carried out without Listed Building Consent.
 What do I do?